UWFosterIT/uwsws/README.md

 ## Caching

 If you pass ``use_cache: true`` as a parameter to ``UWStudentWebService.new`` all web requests will be cached in your local file system.
-However, you will need to remove/edit the cache symlink in the root of this repo to a valid directory.
+However, you will need to have a cache directory in the root of whatever projects you are using this gem in.

 ## TO DO
 Put this on RubyGems.org so it's as easy as "gem install uwsws"